Lyons family: Antigua and Hampshire Line

-Major Henry Lyons, who was the grandson of Captain William Lyons of River Lyons (d.
-1633) and Margaret, daughter of Sir Thomas Moore of Crogham, married Lady Anne Rochfort who was the sister of the 1st Earl of Belvedere, and emigrated from River Lyons, King's County, Ireland and Ledestown/Ledistown Hall, County Westmeath, to the 563 acre Lyons Estate in Antigua that had been founded by Major John Lyons of Westmeath.
+Major Henry Lyons was the grandson of Captain William Lyons of River Lyons (d.
+1633) and Margaret, who was the daughter of Sir Thomas Moore of Crogham.
+He married Lady Anne Rochfort who was the sister of the 1st Earl of Belvedere, and emigrated from River Lyons, King's County, Ireland and Ledestown/Ledistown Hall, County Westmeath, to the 563 acre Lyons estate of sugar plantations in Antigua that had been founded by Major John Lyons of Westmeath.
 Henry served as a member of the Council of Antigua in 1710.
 His son and grandson and great-grandson served as members of the Council of Antigua.

-The great-grandson of Henry Lyons was John Lyons of Antigua (b.
-1760), who, as the eldest of 11 children, inherited the Lyons Estates in Antigua, which constituted 563 acres.
+The great-grandson of Henry Lyons was Captain John Lyons (1760 - 1816) who, as the eldest of 11 children, inherited the 563 acre Lyons estate of sugar plantations in Antigua.
 He was sworn in as a member of the Council of Antigua in 1782.
-John married Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and of his wife Sarah Lyons (1731-1764): the couple had 15 children, including Vice-Admiral John Lyons, who served as Ambassador to the Ottoman Empire and to Egypt, and Admiral Edmund Lyons, 1st Baron Lyons, who served as Ambassador toSweden, and to Switzerland, and to the court of King Otto of Greece.
-The Lyons River in Australia is named after Edmund Lyons.
-There is a life size statue of him, by Matthew Noble, in St Paul's Cathedral, which remains in place.
-After the death of their second child, in 1803, John and his wife, Catherine, settled at St Austin's, a 190-acre estate in the Boldre, New Forest, Hampshire, England.
+He married Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and of the same's wife Sarah Lyons (1731-1764), by whom he had 15 children, including Vice-Admiral John Lyons, who fought on HMS Victory at Battle of Trafalgar, and Admiral Edmund Lyons, 1st Baron Lyons, who led the Royal Navy to victory during the Crimean War and served as Ambassador to Sweden, and to Switzerland, and to the court of King Otto of Greece.
+Three of his descendants attained the rank of Admiral and five others were senior officers within the Royal Navy during the 19th-century peak of Britain's imperial power.

-John Lyons of Antigua's grandchildren included Richard Lyons, 1st Viscount Lyons, who was Queen Victoria's favourite diplomat, whom Queen Victoria said that she would permit to represent her 'at any court in the world', who served as British Ambassador to the United States during the American Civil War, during which he resolved the Trent Affair, and as British Ambassador to France.
-His influence over subsequent British diplomats was sufficient for him to be credited with the foundation of a "Lyons School" of British international diplomacy.
-John Lyons of Antigua's grandchildren also included Augusta Minna Lyons who married Henry Granville Fitzalan-Howard, 14th Duke of Norfolk, and who was the grandmother of Philip Kerr, 11th Marquess of Lothian, who was the founder of the Round Table Journal, and Sir Algernon McLennan Lyons, Admiral of the Fleet.
+Captain John Lyons's grandchildren included Richard Lyons, 1st Viscount Lyons, who was Queen Victoria's favourite diplomat, who served as British Ambassador to the United States during the American Civil War, during which he resolved the Trent Affair, and as British Ambassador to France, and who founded a "Lyons School" of British international diplomacy.
+Captain John Lyons's grandchildren also included Augusta Minna Lyons, Duchess of Norfolk and Sir Algernon Lyons, Admiral of the Fleet.

-During the late 19th-century, the Lyons family lived at Kilvrough Manor in Glamorgan, Wales, and Major Richard Thomas Lyons MD (1875 – 1903) owned Cherry Hinton Hall, Cambridge.